 Gb Sciences – a leading plant-inspired biopharmaceutical research and development company – is beginning a dosage study of its plant-based, patent-protected formulations in a rodent model of Parkinson’s disease, the second-most common neurodegenerative disease.

-The biopharmaceutical research company plans to file an Investigational New Drug Application to begin first-in-human clinical trials as early as next year.
+The biopharmaceutical research company plans to file an Investigational New Drug Application to begin first-in-human clinical trials as early as next year when they will hire a new doctor-patient management service.

 DocWire News spoke with Dr. Andrea Small-Howard, President and Chief Science Officer of Gb Sciences, about the company and this exciting news.